Dependence model assessment and selection with DecoupleNets: DecoupleNets for model assessment and selection

-Comparing the plot on the bottom left with the one on the top left, we see from the colored regions that samples $\{\bm{U}_i\}_{i=1}^{\ngen}$ in the joint right tail of $C^t_{4,0.4}$ are here mapped to samples $\{D^{C^t_{4,0.4}}_{2,2}(\bm{U}_i\}_{i=1}^{\ngen})\}$ that concentrate near the bottom (small second component), and similarly for the joint left tail.
-Comparing the plot on the bottom right with the one on the bottom left, we see that the region at the bottom with samples from the joint right tail is underrepresented, so there must have been too few input samples in the upper right region -- indeed what we see in the plot at the top right; one can also verify this numerically, the probability to fall in $[0,1/7]^2$ is about $0.0673$ under $C^t_{4,0.4}$ and $0.0874$ under $C^{\text{C}}_{0.4}$.
-Similarly, the region at the top with samples from the joint left tail is overrepresented, so there must have been too many input samples in the lower left region -- indeed what we see in the plot at the top right; again one can verify this numerically, the probability to fall in $[6/7,1]^2$ is about $0.0673$ under $C^t_{4,0.4}$ and $0.0400$ under $C^{\text{C}}_{0.4}$.
+Comparing the plot on the bottom left with the one on the top left, we see from the colored regions that samples $\{\bm{U}_i\}_{i=1}^{\ngen}$ in the joint right tail of $C^t_{4,0.4}$ are (here) mapped to samples $\{D^{C^t_{4,0.4}}_{2,2}(\bm{U}_i\}_{i=1}^{\ngen})\}$ that concentrate near the bottom (small second component), and similarly for the joint left tail.
+Comparing the plot on the bottom right with the one on the bottom left, we see that the region at the bottom (with samples from the joint right tail) is underrepresented, so there must have been too few input samples in the upper right region -- indeed what we see in the plot at the top right in comparison to the one on the top left; one can also verify this numerically, the probability to fall in $[6/7,1]^2$ is about $0.0673$ under $C^t_{4,0.4}$ and about $0.0400$ under $C^{\text{C}}_{0.4}$.
+Similarly, the region at the top with samples from the joint left tail is overrepresented, so there must have been too many input samples in the lower left region -- indeed what we see in the plot at the top right in comparison to the one on the top left; and again one can verify this numerically, the probability to fall in $[0,1/7]^2$ is about $0.0673$ under $C^t_{4,0.4}$ and about $0.0874$ under $C^{\text{C}}_{0.4}$.
 In short, the colors indicate to which regions input samples are transformed and thus allow us to assess and select copulas that well capture specific regions of interest.

 Figure~\ref{fig:col:ex:3d} shows $D^{C^t_{4,0.4}}_{3,2}$-transformed colored samples from a $C^t_{4,0.4}$ and a $C^{\text{C}}_{0.4}$ copula.

 This is an example where the DecoupleNet maps from $d$ to $d'$ with $3=d>d'=2$, and we still see from the overrepresented dark color (joint left tail) and underrepresented bright color (joint right tail) which regions $C^{\text{C}}_{0.4}$ fails to capture.